phan/phan/.phan/plugins/README.md

 - **PhanPluginNumericalComparison**: non numerical values compared by the operators '==' or '!=='; numerical values compared by the operators '===' or '!=='

+#### PHPUnitNotDeadCodePlugin

+Marks unit tests and dataProviders of subclasses of PHPUnit\Framework\TestCase as referenced.
+Avoids false positives when `--dead-code-detection` is enabled.

+(Does not emit any issue types)

 ### 4. Demo plugins:

 These files demonstrate plugins for Phan.